airbnb/javascript/README.md

     > Why?
 Syntactic sugar.
 It reads well when multiple functions are chained together.

-    > Why not?
-If you plan on returning an object.

     ```javascript
     // bad
     [1, 2, 3].map(number => {